eggmantv/rails7vite/README.md

-Rails 7 + Vite + React + Docker
+# Rails 7 + Vite + React + Docker

+This project is a scaffold to help you easily and quickly to create your own Ruby on Rails 7 project with Vite, React and Docker support.

+Comparing with webpack, Vite is a super fast and easy-to-use **Next Generation Frontend Tooling**, learn more [vite](https://github.com/vitejs/vite).

-# Setup
+## Setup

-You need to install ruby first, you can use [rbenv](https://github.com/rbenv/rbenv), and make sure you have latest version of nodejs and yarn installed already.
+You need to install ruby 3.x first, you can use [rbenv](https://github.com/rbenv/rbenv), and make sure you have latest version of nodejs and yarn installed already.

 Clone this project, then run: